How To Be Confident In Front Of A Camera

 Learn the six steps to having an amazing presence on camera.

-Learning how to be confident on camera is one of the most important skills anyone can have in 2019.
+Learning how to be confident in front of a camera is one of the most important skills anyone can have in 2020.

 Consider: over three billion people use social media like Facebook and Instagram, and video content is by far the most powerful medium on both platforms.
 Video content informs, inspires, and incites.
 It can spark joy, breed animosity, or fuel hatred (depending on who’s speaking).